Kumar Ponnambalam: Politics

-Assassination
+Death

-On the morning of 5 January 2000, around 9.05 am, a female suicide bomber blew herself up in front of the Prime Minister's Office on Sir Ernest de Silva Mawatha (Flower Road) in Colombo, killing 13 and injuring 29.
-Afterwards there was tension in Colombo as Tamils feared reprisals.
-Ponnambalam had been planning to view a Mercedes-Benz car with his son but on hearing about the suicide bombing they stayed at home.
-At around 10 am a man called "Shantha", who spoke fluent Sinhala, arrived at Ponnambalam's house, Gitanjali, on Queens Road in Colombo, and was shown inside.
+On the morning of 5 January 2000, at around 9.05 AM, a female suicide bomber blew herself up in front of the Prime Minister's Office on Sir Ernest de Silva Mawatha (Flower Road) in Colombo, killing 13 and injuring 29.
+Shortly afterwards there was tension in Colombo as Tamils feared reprisals.
+Ponnambalam had been planning to view a Mercedes-Benz car with his son but upon hearing about the suicide bombing they stayed at home.
+At around 10 AM, a man called "Shantha", who spoke fluent Sinhala, arrived at Ponnambalam's house, Gitanjali, on Queens Road in Colombo, and was shown inside.
 Ponnambalam and Shantha spoke for about thirty minutes before the pair left in one of Ponnambalam's Mercedes-Benz.
 Ponnambalam dispensed with his chauffeur and drove himself whilst Shantha sat in the front passenger seat.
 Ponnambalam told his servants that he was going out but didn't say where he was going.
 Ponnambalam seemed comfortable with Shantha but had removed his watch, gold chain and other jewellery before leaving.

 About an hour later passers-by found Ponnambalam's car parked at Ramakrishna Terrace in Wellawatte with Ponnambalam slouched in the driver's seat.
 He had been shot twice, once in the head and once in the chest, at close range.
 The driver's window had been lowered and it is believed that it was through this that the killer(s) shot Ponnambalam.
-The gun used to kill Ponnambalam is believed to be a Browning 9 mm and is presumed to have had a silencer as no one in the neighbourhood heard any shots.
-There was no sign of Shantha though according to the police another person had been sitting in the rear seats of the car.
-According to Ponnambalam's family Shantha had been speaking to Ponnambalam on the phone since November 1999.
+The gun used to kill Ponnambalam was believed to be a Browning 9 mm and was presumed to have had a silencer as no one in the neighbourhood heard any gunshots.
+There was no sign of Shantha, though according to the police another person had been sitting in the rear seats of the car.
+According to Ponnambalam's family, Shantha had been speaking to Ponnambalam on the phone since November 1999.
 Ponnambalam had told his family that he was discussing a case with Shantha.

 Ponnambalam was assassinated in the same area as MP and newspaper publisher Nadarajah Atputharajah (alias Ramesh) was assassinated in November 1999.
-Atputharajah assassination was blamed on the Eelam People's Democratic Party, a government backed paramilitary group.
-An unknown group calling itself National Movement Against Tigers claimed responsibility for Ponnambalam's assassination and threatened to kill others who helped the LTTE, directly or indirectly.
+Atputharajah's assassination was blamed on the Eelam People's Democratic Party, a government-backed paramilitary group.
+An unknown group calling itself the National Movement Against Tigers claimed responsibility for Ponnambalam's assassination and threatened to kill others who helped the LTTE, directly or indirectly.
 It is widely believed that the assassination was sanctioned by Kumaratunga.